keptn/community/elections/2022/governance-committee-election.md

 # Vote

 Everyone with voting rights may log into [Helios Voting](https://vote.heliosvoting.org/helios/e/keptn-gb-2022) using their GitHub account.
 Voting will be approval voting, where each voter may select up to three candidates.
 The three candidates with the most votes win the election.
+The three winners must be from different organizations, therefore only the highest ranked nominee from each organization will be elected.
+Nevertheless, it is possible to vote three nominees from the same organization.

 Per Helios, voting is entirely private: nobody will know any individual's vote.